blokos0/miditogd/README.md

 # miditogd
-a python script for converting .midi files to gd sfx triggers
+a python script for converting .midi files to gd sfx triggers (requires the mido library

 this is moreso meant for personal use, so actually using it is a little tricky